-Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, and Viet Nam first signed the Treaty on Mutual Legal Assistance in Criminal Matters (Among Like-Minded ASEAN Member Countries) (MLAT) at the Attorneys General meeting in Kuala Lumpur on 29 November 2004.
+General meeting in Kuala Lumpur on 29 November 2004.
 Meanwhile, after completing their domestic requirements, Thailand and Myanmar subsequently signed the treaty on 17 January 2006.
-Specifically, Indonesia has ratified the MLAT through Law No. 15 of 2008 on the Ratification of the Treaty on Mutual Legal Assistance in Criminal Matters, Law No. 1 of 2006 on Mutual Assistance in Criminal Matters, Law No. 1 of 2006 on Mutual Legal Assistance in Criminal Matters, Law No. 1 of 2006 on Mutual Assistance in Criminal Matters, and Law No. 1 of 2006 on Mutual Assistance in Criminal Matters, and Law No. 1 of 2006 on Mutual Assistance in Criminal Matters, Law No. 5 of 2009 on the Ratification of the United Nations Convention Against Transnational Organised Crime, Law No. 5 of 2009 on the Ratification of the Asean Convention Against Trafficking in Persons, Especially Women and Children, and Law No. 21 of 2007 on the Eradication of the Crime of Trafficking in Persons.
+Specifically, Indonesia has ratified the MLAT through Law No. 15 of 2008 on the Ratification of the Treaty on Mutual Legal Assistance in Criminal Matters, Law No. 1 of 2006 on Mutual Assistance in Criminal Matters, Law No. 15 of 2008 on the Ratification of the Treaty on Mutual Legal Assistance in Criminal Matters, Law No. 1 of 2006 on Mutual Assistance in Criminal Matters, and Law No. 1 of 2006 on Mutual Assistance in Criminal Matters.
+5 of 2009 on the Ratification of the United Nations Convention Against Transnational Organised Crime, Law No. 5 of 2009 on the Ratification of the Asean Convention Against Trafficking in Persons, Especially Women and Children, and Law No. 21 of 2007 on the Eradication of the Crime of Trafficking in Persons.

 The ASEAN Declaration on Transnational Crime is the first ASEAN declaration of cooperation to address transnational crime.
 In 1997, the ASEAN Home Affairs Ministers' meeting in Manila agreed on the declaration.
 It also marked the establishment of the ASEAN Ministerial Meeting on Transnational Crime (AMMTC) forum.
 The AMMTC, the highest coordinating body for ASEAN cooperation on transnational crime issues, including the Senior Official Meeting on Transnational Crime (SOMTC), is responsible for policy-making in the ASEAN region.
 The AMMTC shifted from meeting every two years to once a year in 2016 in response to the growing threat of transnational crime.
 ASEAN countries signed the New Kuala Lumpur Declaration on Combating Transnational Crime this year.
 During this meeting, members agreed to include three additional crime categories: illegal wildlife trade, illegal timber trade, and human smuggling.
-Previously, eight types of transnational crimes had been recognized, namely: traditional territories, drug trafficking, terrorism, economic crime, human trafficking, money laundering, piracy, arms smuggling, and cybercrime.
-16
+Previously, eight types of transnational crimes had been recognized, namely: traditional territories, drug trafficking, terrorism, economic crime, human trafficking, money laundering, piracy, arms smuggling, and cybercrime.15

 Since then, the AAMTC has become a discussion forum for ASEAN ministers to meet in the fight against transnational crime, which will continue in the future.
 The complex social realities and practices of human trafficking require more specialized and regionally specific efforts to formulate laws and policies.
 Thus, the law will be effective in combating human trafficking.
 Crime undergoes transformation in line with the progress of human civilization.
 Crime continues to evolve in terms of perpetrators, modus operandi, and impact.
 Traditional crimes have evolved to incorporate advanced technology.
-Crime has transitioned from being committed by individuals to being masterminded by organized organizations or syndicates with global networks.17 Mutual Legal Assistance (MLA) is a formal mechanism whereby one state can request assistance from another state in the investigation, prosecution, and trial of criminal matters.18
+Crime has transitioned from being committed by individuals to being masterminded by organized organizations or syndicates with global networks.
+Mutual Legal Assistance (MLA) is a formal mechanism whereby one state can request assistance from another state in the investigation, prosecution, and trial of criminal matters.17